qtts-knezevic/DECaNT/README.md

     $ cd python_scripts
     $ python3 create_fine_mesh.py

-Or, do both (the script will generate the interpolated points and output a 3D plot of the tubes):
+Or, do both (the script will generate the interpolated points and output a browser-based 3D plot of the tubes):

 	$ make run